 Two pathways are offered at HRVHS in ED and Human Services to help you explore your interests or launch your studies early and save you money.

 The courses align with CGCC requirements and rigor, but students have more time to complete the courses and more face-to-face contact here at HRVHS.

-**SEE "course descriptions" tab above for student-friendly descriptions of courses.
+**SEE "course descriptions" tab above for student-friendly, thorough descriptions of courses and syllabi.

 Start here: The foundational course for both pathways:

-Child Development & Psychology, a year-long active learning course that covers prenatal development through adolescence.
+Child Development & Psychology, a year-long , two trimester, active learning course that covers prenatal development through adolescence.
 You may opt to take this course for 4 college credits at CGCC (HEC226, Child Development).
-This course gives you the foundation for understanding the forces that shape who we become and why.
+This course gives you the foundation for understanding the forces that shape who we become and why and how children learn and develop.
 Anyone interested is welcome in this course!
-Required course for AAOT in education, and ECE/Family Studies AS & AAOT, and meets general elective credit for other AAOTs.
+This is a required course for AAOT in education, and ECE/Family Studies AS & AAOT, and meets general elective credit for other AAOTs.

 Grades 11-12 Students who want to continue to explore a career in a related field can choose a path: